~~ INFORMATION FLOW #2 ~~ June 2002 ~~~ Ramana Rao ~~~ @ inxight.com

 A recent encounter: I heard a talk by Jack Cooper entitled:

-"Information Flow is the Lifeblood of any Organization," based on his
+"Information Flow is the Lifeblood of any Organization," based on

 years of experience as CIO of Bristol Myers Squibb and the Seagram